-(1) The Development Authority is established by separate bylaw pursuant to the Act and for the purposes of the Town of Raymond Land Use Bylaw, is the Designated Officer, acting in the capacity of Development Officer, and the Municipal Planning Commission.

-- (2) Council shall be the Development Authority within any Direct Control District, unless specifically delegated by bylaw to the Municipal Planning Commission or the Designated Officer acting in the capacity of Development Officer, or another designate(s). - (3) In accordance with section 210 of the Act and for the purpose of this bylaw the Designated Officer shall be the Development Officer. - (4) In the absence of the Development Officer, the following are authorized to act in the capacity of Development Officer: - (a) Municipal Planning Commission; - (b) Chief Administrative Officer; or - (c) a designate(s) in accordance with the Act. - (5) The Development Officer is an authorized person in accordance with section 624 of the Act. - (6) The Development Authority shall perform such powers and duties as are specified: - (a) in the Town of Raymond Municipal Planning Commission Bylaw; - (b) in this bylaw; - (c) in the Municipal Government Act; - (d) where applicable, by resolution of Council.
+- (1) The Development Authority is established by separate bylaw pursuant to the Act and for the purposes of the Town of Raymond Land Use Bylaw, is the Designated Officer, acting in the capacity of Development Officer, and the Municipal Planning Commission. - (2) In accordance with section 210 of the Act and for the purpose of this bylaw the Designated Officer shall be the Development Officer. - (3) In the absence of the Development Officer, the following are authorized to act in the capacity of Development Officer: - (a) Municipal Planning Commission; - (b) Chief Administrative Officer; or - (c) a designate(s) in accordance with the Act. - (4) The Development Officer is an authorized person in accordance with section 624 of the Act. - (5) The Development Authority shall perform such powers and duties as are specified: - (a) in the Town of Raymond Municipal Planning Commission Bylaw; - (b) in this bylaw; - (c) in the Municipal Government Act; - (d) where applicable, by resolution of Council.